The Grande Prairie Gymnastics Society is proud to be a part of the Grande Prairie community for over forty years!

 - Professional instruction for competitive artistic gymnastics, trampoline and tumbling, and cheerleading

-For pre-adolescent children, gymnastics remains one of the best activities for overall development of agility, balance, coordination, strength, and flexibility.
+For pre-adolescent children, gymnastics remains one of the best activities for the overall development of agility, balance, coordination, strength, and flexibility.
+It is considered one of the 3 foundational sports along with track and field and swimming.
 It incorporates a wide variety of movement skills to make it perfect for ‘one-stop shopping’ in physical literacy.